PhilipQuirke/transformer-maths/_posts/2023-10-14-Understanding-Addition.md

 # Acknowledgements
 I gratefully acknowledge the support of the Apart Lab specifically Fazl Barez and Esben Kran in mentoring me through the process of developing this blog and the associated paper.
 I am also thankful for Neel Nanda etc compiling a list of simple open Mechanistic Interpretability questions (such as this blog’s question) that a talented novice can make progress on, and so contribute to the field.

 This post is based on a paper written by Philip Quirke and Fazl Barez which was submitted in Sept 2023 to the ICLR 2024 conference.
-The paper is available
+The paper is available at http://arxiv.org/abs/2310.13121
-<a href="[http://arxiv.org/abs/2310.13121](http://arxiv.org/abs/2310.13121)">here</a>.